Bisonai/awesome-edge-machine-learning/README.md

 List of resources about AI Chips

 ### [AI Chip (ICs and IPs)](https://github.com/basicmi/AI-Chip)
-A list of ICs and IPs for AI
+A list of ICs and IPs for AI, Machine Learning and Deep Learning

 ## Books
 List of books with focus on on-device (e.g., edge or mobile) machine learning.